 Some interesting Ecommerce statistics

 Mobile commerce is bound to increase by 72.9% by 2021.
 This means that more and more people are buying through their smartphones, tablets, and other mobile devices.
-On-the-go shopping experiences will be more common.
-What can you do to be prepared?
+As a result, on-the-go shopping experiences will be more common.
+So what can you do to be prepared?
 You can check your website’s responsive design and mobile guidelines are up to date.

-Digital buyers in the world are many, over 2 billion of them.
-When it comes to the consumption of products and services, China is the fastest-growing market in the globe.
+Digital buyers in the world are many, with over 2 billion of them.
+However, when it comes to the consumption of products and services, China is the fastest-growing market in the globe.

-Another important trend is voice technology.
-Around 9% of respondents in a research study mention they buy products through this channel.
+Another critical trend is voice technology.
+Around 9% of respondents in a research study mentioned they buy products through this channel.
 This means that a voice-enabled, mobile planet is what the world will likely look like soon.
-It makes sense to easily order a product through voice hardware instead of logging in to a site, find the product, and make a purchase.
+Therefore, it makes sense to easily order a product through voice hardware instead of logging in to a site, finding the product, and making a purchase.

 Is Ecommerce still profitable?

-Many e-commerce companies are still profitable because the initial costs of doing business are relatively low.
+Many e-commerce companies are still profitable because the initial business costs are relatively low.
 On the very first days of the internet, you needed a large budget for servers, bandwidth, and human resources.
-Today, you’ll find online companies that allow you to have a fully functioning online store in a matter of hours, instead of weeks, or months.
+Today, you’ll find online companies that allow you to have a fully functioning online store in a matter of hours instead of weeks or months.

-The availability of products like online store builders and open-source e-commerce projects allow the creation of online stores in every possible niche.
-Some of these stores are operated by companies, and you’ll also find that some of these online ventures are operated by a single entrepreneurial individual.
+The availability of products like online store builders and open-source e-commerce projects allows the creation of online stores in every possible niche.
+Some of these stores are operated by companies, and you’ll also find that some of these online ventures are used by a single entrepreneurial individual.

-You should also consider recent events worldwide in the field of health emergencies that have increased the rate at which individuals and households, in general, embrace E-commerce.
+You should also consider recent events worldwide in health emergencies that have increased the rate at which individuals and households generally embrace E-commerce.

 What skills do you need for Ecommerce?

 If you’re planning to launch a project in the field of Ecommerce, you’ll find you need some skills.
-You can acquire these skills yourself or you can hire individuals who possess them.
+You can acquire these skills or hire individuals who possess them.

 The first skill is writing.
 You’ll need to create informative and persuasive product descriptions.
 The second skill is analytics and data analysis.
-When you analyze the results you’re getting, you can do more of what’s working and avoid what’s not.
+When you analyze the results, you can do more of what’s working and avoid what’s not.

 The third skill is design.
 Do you have a clear idea about how you want your store to look?
 The fourth skill is development.
 Can you handle some HTML/CSS, or maybe you can automate some of your work; this will come in handy.

 The fifth skill is advertising.
-This high-end marketing skill is useful when you want to plan, create, purchase, and execute online advertising for your store.
-The sixth skill is email marketing.
+This high-end marketing skill is valuable when you want to plan, create, purchase, and execute online advertising for your store.
+Finally, the sixth skill is email marketing.
 This is a fantastic way to increase your clients’ fidelity and acquire new customers.

 The seventh skill is marketing automation.
-Your providers can give you the ability to automate certain processes, it’s up to you and your knowledge if you want to implement it.
-The ninth skill is Search Engine Optimization (SEO) Organic traffic is faithful traffic, and if you can optimize your content, you can get far.
+Your providers can give you the ability to automate specific processes.
+It’s up to you and your knowledge if you want to implement it.
+The ninth skill is Search Engine Optimization (SEO).
+Organic traffic is faithful traffic; if you can optimize your content, you can get far.

-We analyzed the common question is Ecommerce still profitable?
+We analyzed the common question of whether Ecommerce is still profitable.
 This analysis puts to rest the notion that E-commerce is just a fad.
 Ecommerce needs digital skills, and we made an inventory of them.
-Ecommerce is an exciting field, and it allows the opportunity to succeed with players of all sizes.
+Ecommerce is an exciting field, allowing the opportunity to succeed with players of all sizes.